stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (akrishnamurthy-stat6250): Will a data step to transform text file into SAS dataset be better than a PROC sql
 - Question (ljiang11−stat6250): How can PROC SQL import files?
 - Question (aguenane−stat6250):Where is truncover applicable?
-− ∗Question∗ (ldeng11−stat6250): Can we use the column headers in the orginal file as the file column header in the output file, instead of just simply skipping it over when reading?
+- *Question* (ldeng11−stat6250): Can we use the column headers in the orginal file as the file column header in the output file, instead of just simply skipping it over when reading?